SOLI Lectionary Reflection

 Micah’s words remind us that God expects us to do justice and to love kindness.
 That sure sounds a lot like “acts of service” to me.
 Think of Jesus’ words in Luke 10:27 to the lawyer, as well as similar accounts in the gospels of Matthew and Mark.
 Part of loving God involves sacrificial living and giving, serving God in ways that benefit others and bring glory to God.
 Loving God with the language of “acts of service” means living sacrificially and maintaining an outward, countercultural focus.
 We turn the “M” in “me” upside down so that the word becomes “we.”

-Maybe, just maybe, this week as we read the beatitudes and hear about God’s generous acts of serving and loving each one of us, we might take some time to ponder how we show our love for God.
+Maybe, just maybe, this week as we read the beatitudes and hear about God’s generous acts of serving and loving each one of us (even to the point of taking on flesh and bone and living and dying among us), we might take some time to ponder how we show our love for God.
 What language do we need to use?
 Perhaps employing Chapman’s principles is one accessible way of accessing this idea so that we may be better stewards of our relationship with the Divine One who loves us beyond compare.

 Blessings on your proclamation!